-Sea Drive and Grady Drive models have a hydraulic system with the hydraulic pump at the helm.
+Most sea drive models have a hydraulic system with the hydraulic pump at the helm.
 Refer to the manufacturer's manual for instruction on periodic inspections.
-Two brass tees have been installed on Sea Drives to assist in bleeding the system if necessary.
+Two brass tees have also been installed to assist in bleeding the system if necessary.
 These tees are located at the stern where the copper tubing terminates.